 Note: This study is not a randomized trial

-To measure the program impact, researchers will compare migrants who were registered in the RAMV, and thus were eligible to receive PEP3 with undocumented migrants that are not registered in RAMV and arrived in Colombia between January of 2017 and December of 2018.
-In the absence of an initial survey, researchers will use the information gathered in the RAMV and include recall questions in the final survey.
+To measure the program impact, researchers compare migrants who were registered in the RAMV, and thus were eligible to receive PEP3 with undocumented migrants that are not registered in RAMV and arrived in Colombia between January of 2017 and December of 2018.
+In the absence of an initial survey, researchers are using the information gathered in the RAMV and include recall questions in the final survey.
 These questions aim to collect data related to migration status, time of arrival to Colombia, job history in both Colombia and Venezuela, among other issues.
-The sample will cover 4,000 households located in Bogota, Medellin, Barranquilla, and other 10 additional municipalities.
+The sample covers 4,000 households located in Bogota, Medellin, Barranquilla, and other 10 additional municipalities.
 Moreover, the research team will conduct 42 interviews with both documented and undocumented migrants.

 3, 455 Venezuelan migrants ended up taking the initial survey.
 Then between October 2021 and February 2022, researchers administered a second survey to follow up on the participants who completed the initial survey, which 2,285 migrants took.

 Overall, PEP regularization had significant positive effects on employment, welfare, and resilience for eligible Venezuelan migrants.

 Employment: PEP increased the likelihood of a migrant who regularized their migratory status of attaining formal employment by ten percent.
 Given the vulnerability of Venezuelan migrants and the size of the informal economy in Colombia--where 48 percent of jobs are informal--the effect is sizable.
 Moreover, regularized migrants reported greater satisfaction with their jobs, had transitioned to better jobs, and had higher reservation wages.